 When should I pay more than the $0 payment?

-Borrowers who qualify for a $0 payment will benefit from paying extra because it will fight interest and prevent the balance of the loan from growing out of control.
+Borrowers who qualify for a $0 payment will benefit from paying extra because it will fight interest and prevents the balance of the loan from growing out of control.

 Unfortunately, paying a little bit extra won’t help borrowers qualify for forgiveness or qualify for a mortgage.